Dynamical consequences of 1-form symmetries and the exceptional Argyres-Douglas theories: 1-form symmetries

 We can apply the same argument to the $(A_n, A_m)$ theories with a non-trivial conformal manifold.
 As discussed in \cite[(3.26)]{Giacomelli:2020ryy}, such a theory can be written as a $\SU(N_2)$ gauging of certain $D_{p_1}(\SU(N_1))$ and $D_{p_2}(\SU(N_2))$ with $N_1 >N_2$ and $p_2>N_2$.
-Note that a $D_p(\SU(N))$ theory has a trivial $1$-form symmetry.
-Since the branching rule of the adjoint representation, under which the moment map transforms, of $\SU(N_1)$ to $\SU(N_2)$ always contains a fundamental and an antifundamental representations of $\SU(N_2)$, these screen the $\BZ_{N_2}$ center of the $\SU(N_2)$ gauge group.
+Note that a $D_p(\SU(N))$ theory has a trivial $1$-form symmetry.\footnote{The reason for this is as follows.
+There is a Maruyoshi-Song (MS) flow from the $D_p(\SU(N))$ theory to the $(A_{p-1}, A_{N-1})$ theory \cite{Maruyoshi:2016aim, Agarwal:2016pjo}.
+Due to the fact that the 1-form symmetry of the latter theory is trivial \cite{DelZotto:2020esg, Closset:2020scj} and that the 1-form symmetry is invariant under the MS flow \cite{Hosseini:2021ged}, we conclude that the 1-form symmetry of the $D_p(\SU(N))$ theory is trivial.} Since the branching rule of the adjoint representation, under which the moment map transforms, of $\SU(N_1)$ to $\SU(N_2)$ always contains a fundamental and an antifundamental representations of $\SU(N_2)$, these screen the $\BZ_{N_2}$ center of the $\SU(N_2)$ gauge group.
 Overall, the $1$-form symmetry is trivial, as expected for the $(A_n, A_m)$ theories.

 As a matter of fact, this analysis can be applied to any theory involving weakly gauging of SCFTs.
 We demonstrate this in a subsequent example \eref{A8E7}.